cpske/ISP/assignment/week10/auth-exercise.md

         do something_else
 ```

+### 2.3 Require login to access the 'add' and 'done' views

+A user must be authenticated to add a todo or change status of a todo.

+Use **decorators** on the view methods to require login.

+(Wasn't that *easy*?)

-**Evaluation**:  As an unauthenticated visitor,
+**Evaluation**:  As an unauthenticated user

-1. If you navigate to /todo/ it either shows a message that you need to login (with hyperlink), or redirects to login page
+1. If you navigate to /todo/ it shows a message that you need to login (with hyperlink)
 2. If you navigate to /todo/add/ it redirects to the login page
 3. If you navigate to /todo/id/done/ it redirects to the login page

-### 4. Revise Domain Model & Views
+### 3. Revise Domain Model & Views

 We want each user to have his own list of Todo.
 Draw a UML diagram for this.